BertTheParrot/Ernie/README.md

 See the **[Sprite Guide](SPRITE_GUIDE.md)** for detailed instructions on creating and using custom sprites.

+## 🐄 Farm Animals

+The farm biome now features living animals that wander around their pastures!

+- **🐄 Cows**: Slow-moving, near the barn - say "Moo!"
+- **🐷 Pigs**: Medium speed, in the pig pen - say "Oink!"
+- **🐔 Chickens**: Fast-moving, around buildings - say "Cluck!"
+- **🐑 Sheep**: In their own field - say "Baa!"

+**How to interact**: Walk close to any animal and press SPACE to hear their sounds!

+See the **[Animals Guide](ANIMALS_GUIDE.md)** for complete details about animal behaviors and features.

 ## 🎯 Future Enhancements

 - Sound effects and background music
+- Animal feeding and care mechanics
+- Resource collection (milk, eggs)
 - More NPCs and dialogue options
 - Inventory system
 - Quests and objectives